Freedom of religion in Serbia: Recognized religious groups

-"Traditional" groups
+The legal provisions of the Law on Churches and Religious Communities stipulate a two-tiered system of registered groups, split between "traditional churches and religious communities" and "non-traditional religious communities".

-The law grants special treatment to seven religious groups defined as “traditional” by the government.
-These are the Serbian Orthodox Church, Roman Catholic Church, Slovak Evangelical Church, Reformed Christian Church, Evangelical Christian Church, the Islamic community, and the Jewish community.
-“Church” is a term reserved for Christian religious groups, while the term “religious community” refers to non-Christian groups and to some Christian entities.
+The law grants special treatment to seven religious communities defined as "traditional" by the state.
+These are the Serbian Orthodox Church, Roman Catholic Church, Slovak Evangelical Church of the Augsburg Confession, Reformed Christian Church, Evangelical Christian Church, the Islamic Community, and the Jewish community.
+"Church" is a term reserved for Christian religious groups, while the term "religious community" refers to non-Christian groups and to some Christian entities.
 The Islamic community is divided between the Islamic Community of Serbia (emphasis added), with its seat in Belgrade, and the Islamic Community in Serbia, with its seat in Novi Pazar.
-Although the law generally prohibits the registration of multiple groups with the same name, both Islamic communities are officially registered with the government.

-The seven traditional religious groups recognized by law are automatically registered in the Register of Churches and Religious Communities.
-In addition to these groups, the government grants traditional status, solely in Vojvodina Province, to the Diocese of Dacia Felix of the Romanian Orthodox Church, with its seat in Romania and administrative seat in Vršac in Vojvodina.

-The law also grants the seven traditional religious groups the right to receive value-added tax refunds, to have their faith taught in public schools, and to provide chaplain services to military personnel.
+Although the law generally prohibits the registration of multiple groups with the same name, both Islamic communities are officially registered.
+The law grants the seven traditional religious groups the right to receive value-added tax refunds, to have their faith taught in public schools, and to provide chaplain services to military personnel.